-So, let’s break down the essentials of UK shed regulations—from height to size requirements—to give you peace of mind.
+So, let’s break down the essentials of UK shed regulations—from height to size requirements—and clarify how they differ across England, Scotland, Wales, and Northern Ireland to give you peace of mind.

 Understanding UK Permitted Development Rights